Sunak’s authority challenged as former minister calls for new leader

 Sir Simon Clarke, who served in the Treasury while Mr Sunak was chancellor, said ‘extinction is a very real possibility’ under the Prime Minister.

-Rishi Sunak’s authority has been dealt a fresh challenge by a Tory former minister insisting the Conservatives face an electoral “massacre” under his leadership.
+Conservative MPs must oust Rishi Sunak or face a “massacre” at the next election, a Tory former minister has insisted as the Prime Minister faces growing pressure from the right of his party.

-Sir Simon Clarke, who served in the Treasury while Mr Sunak was chancellor, said “extinction is a very real possibility” with the Prime Minister at the helm.
+Sir Simon Clarke, who served in the Treasury while Mr Sunak was chancellor, said “extinction is a very real possibility” with him at the helm.

 Writing in the Telegraph, he said: “Rishi Sunak has gone from asset to anchor.”